codepr/codepr.github.io/_posts/2024-09-28-battletank.md

         game_state_update(&game_state);
         size_t bytes = protocol_serialize_game_state(&game_state, buf);
         broadcast(client_fds, buf, bytes);
-        // We're using ncurses for convienince to initialise ROWS and LINES
+        // We're using ncurses for convenience to initialize ROWS and LINES
         // without going raw mode in the terminal, this requires a refresh to
         // print the logs
         refresh();